Isopod00/Automatic-Sprayer/README.md

 All of the code for this project is in a single .ino script that is run by the Arduino Mega.

+The main functions of the code are to:
+  1.

 ### Electronics

 The electronic components used in this project are: